 - jzIntv 1.0-beta3 for Intellivision emulation

-- Mednafen 0.8.D.3 for Game Boy, Game Boy Color, Game Boy Advance and Nintendo Entertainment System emulation
+- Mednafen 0.9.38.5 for Game Boy, Game Boy Color, Game Boy Advance and Nintendo Entertainment System emulation

 - VisualBoyAdvance 1.7.2 for Game Boy, Game Boy Color and Game Boy Advance emulation